June 15, 2020-Update on how the clinic is currently operating:

 In cases where it is safer for a patient to remain at home, a physician can provide a home visit.
 Criteria apply.
 Call the clinic to book, ask to speak to your physicians nurse/assistant and they can help you.
 Examples of this are : Cancer patients, immunosuppressed patients, at risk patients, small babies, single parent with multiple children that would have to bring everyone into the clinic with them.

 If you do have to come into the clinic to be seen, arrive at your appointment time.
-You will be asked to wait in your car, and clinic staff will call you to come into the building, where you will be taken directly into the exam room.
+You will be asked to wait in your car, and clinic staff will call you to come into the building, our reception area has been re-opened on a very limited capacity.
 If you don't have a cell phone, let our staff know, we will come get you in the parking lot for your appointment.
 The clinic staff are doing their best to stay on time, but know that the rooms get thoroughly cleaned between patients for your safety.

 As per Alberta Labour Standards employees are not required to produce sick notes at this time, if they have a respiratory illness, and need to self-isolate.